jfet97/omniclone/README.md

 Map entries (keys/values) will be always deeply cloned, but any properties added to the map object itself will not be copied.\
 Map values will be always deeply cloned, but any properties added to the set object itself will not be copied.\
+ArrayBuffer and TypedArray will be always deeply cloned, but any properties added to the array objects themselves will not be copied.

 ## what about the 6th strength?